Structure of the Roper Resonance from Lattice QCD Constraints: Lattice QCD Constraints

+Focusing now on the lattice QCD results from Lang {\it et al.}\ \cite{Lang:2016hnn} at near physical quark masses, we see that both the energy levels and their composition are correctly described in Scenario I of Fig.~\ref{fg:specI}.
+The lowest-lying lattice-QCD state appears with the introduction of their momentum-projected $\sigma N$ interpolator.
+The second state disappears if their momentum-projected $\pi N$ interpolator is omitted \cite{Lang:2016hnn}.
+This composition agrees with the composition predicted by HEFT in Scenario I reported in Fig.~\ref{fg:waveallI}.
+Near the physical mass the first eigenstate is dominated by $\sigma N$ basis states.
+The second state is dominated by the $\pi N$ channel complemented by some mixing with $\pi \Delta$.

+While the HEFT of Scenario I correctly describes the composition of these states, Scenario II describes the lattice $\pi N$ state as a three-quark dominated state with 50\% of the composition in the local three-quark state.
+Yet three-quark interpolators do not see this state.
+This is an important discrepancy which again excludes Scenario II as an acceptable description of the nucleon spectrum.

-It is only for the seventh, eighth and ninth eigenstates that we find a significant bare basis-state contribution and this is precisely where the lattice QCD states excited by local three-quark operators reside.
-The ninth state has an extremely large bare-state component exceeding 50\% and both the CSSM and Lang {\it et al.} observe lattice QCD eigenstates within one sigma of this state.
+It is only for the seventh, eighth and ninth eigenstates of Scenario I that we find a significant bare basis-state contribution in Fig.~\ref{fg:waveallI} and this is precisely where the lattice QCD states excited by local three-quark operators reside.
+The ninth state has an extremely large bare-state component exceeding 50\% and both the CSSM and Lang {\it et al.}\ observe three-quark dominated lattice QCD eigenstates within one sigma of this state, lending further credence to Scenario I as the correct description of the nucleon spectrum.

-Next, we examine how the eigenstates evolve as the pion mass increases.
-Here one anticipates rescattering to become suppressed as the masses of the hadrons increase.
-In Fig.~\ref{fg:waveallI} we see that in scenario I the bare baryon content of the second and fourth eigenstates increases towards the upper end of the pion-mass range.
+Finally, we examine how the eigenstates evolve as the pion mass increases.
+In Fig.~\ref{fg:waveallI} we see that in scenario I, the bare baryon content of the second and fourth eigenstates increases towards the upper end of the pion-mass range.
 Once again this is consistent with the lattice simulations as this is where the CSSM finds lower mass states in the spectrum with local three-quark operators.
 Overall the Hamiltonian eigenvectors obtained within Scenario I explain the lattice spectra very well.

-In contrast, the content of the Hamilton eigenvectors in Scenario II is quite wrong.
-In particular, the lowest mass states are always dominated by the bare-baryon basis state and as noted before, this is inconsistent with the results of Lang {\it et al.}.
-Neither the CSSM nor the Cyprus collaboration \cite{Alexandrou:2014mka} were able to identify such states in their lattice results.
+In contrast, the lowest-mass eigenstates of Scenario II are dominated by the bare-baryon basis state.
+At near-physical quark masses, their composition is inconsistent with the results of Lang {\it et al.}\ and at larger quark masses neither the CSSM nor the Cyprus collaboration \cite{Alexandrou:2014mka} observed such low-lying states in their 3 fm lattice results.